-The College will take immediate steps to protect the complainant in the educational and employment setting, including taking interim protective measures and by providing accommodations, as appropriate, during an investigation.
-The complainant will be informed by the Equity Compliance Specialist in writing of such interim protective measures and accommodations, which may include, among other things:
+The College will take immediate steps to protect the complainant in the educational and employment setting, including taking interim protective measures and provide accommodations, as appropriate, during an investigation.
+The complainant will be informed by the Equity Compliance Specialist or her/his designee in writing of such interim protective measures and accommodations, which may include, among other things:

-- Making necessary changes to academic programs; - Making necessary changes to residential housing situations; - Changing an employee's work assignment or schedule; and/or - Offering counseling services to the complainant and the respondent, through the Health and Wellness Center or a referral to an off-campus agency.
+- a) Making necessary changes to academic programs; - b) Making necessary changes to residential housing situations; - c) Changing an employee's work assignment or schedule; and/or - d) Offering counseling services to the complainant and the respondent, through the Health and Wellness Center or a referral to an off-campus agency.

-In certain circumstances, interim suspension of an employee or student may be imposed if, in the College's discretion, it is warranted based on the facts and circumstances of the case in accordance with applicable Mercy College handbooks, written contracts, policies or procedures and/or collective bargaining agreements.
+In certain circumstances, interim suspension of an employee or student may be imposed if the conduct is severe and pervasive, in accordance with applicable Mercy handbooks, policies, rules and/or collective bargaining agreements.